dmd2222/key_it/README.md

 Installation
 ##################
-Only add this line in your project and your project will be secured.
+Only add this line in your project-site and copy the folder in your main folder and your project will be secured.

 include_once("key_it/keyit.php");